Looking for information on Canadian dog food brands, but all your searches are returning products from the United States?

 Salmon and Cod are both highly nutritious fish ingredients.
-They contain a high portion of protein and fat that is ideal for a dog’s diet.
+They contain a high portion of protein and fat that is ideal for a dog’s diet, especially those that are highly active.
 In addition to this protein and fat, Salmon is one of the best sources of the Omega 3 Fatty Acids.

 These ingredients provide carbohydrates and dietary fiber.
 However, the portion of these ingredients is small, ensuring that the fish are the formula’s focus.

 FirstMate Wild Pacific Caught Fish & Oats Formula Review

 First Mate has a broad mix of grain-free and grain-inclusive recipes to appeal to both sides of the spectrum.

-The above recipe is one of those that is grain-inclusive.
+The above recipe is one of their recipes that is grain-inclusive.
 It uses a mix of Oatmeal and Brown Rice.
 These two grain ingredients are considered to be some of the best that can be used in dog food.

-While Ocean Fish Meal sounds somewhat vague, it is a mix of ocean-caught fish which are then processed once onshore.
+While Ocean Fish Meal sounds somewhat vague, it is a mix of ocean-caught fish, which are then processed once onshore.
 This ingredient is a dense source of protein and fat and should not be feared.